SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### edge

-This will be "sidewalk", "verge", "ford" or unset.
+This will be `sidewalk`, `verge`, ford` or unset.
 Designed to be used to influence the rendering on major road types.

 ### bridge